Skip to product information

 Comes with Certificate of Authenticity and Digital Warranty ©

-During her childhood, Princess Isabel worries about her dolls.
+During her childhood, Princess Isabel was preoccupied with her dolls.

 • Handwritten letter from Princess Isabel to Chica (Dona Francisca Carolina de Verna Magalhães).